-Parent of Abducted School Children in Niger State Dies of Heart Attack – Hayab
+Parent of Abducted School Children in Niger State Dies of Heart Attack – CAN

-Parent of Abducted School Children in Niger State Dies of Heart Attack – Hayab
+Parent of Abducted School Children in Niger State Dies of Heart Attack – CAN

-• A parent of three abducted schoolchildren had died of a heart attack, deepening the community’s grief
+• A parent of three abducted schoolchildren in Niger state has died of a heart attack, deepening the community’s grief

 • Rev. John Hayab said families remained traumatised and fearful of speaking about the abductions

-A parent whose children were abducted from school had died of a heart attack, according to Rev. John Hayab, Chairman of the Christian Association of Nigeria, Northern Region and FCT.
+A parent whose children were abducted from school has died of a heart attack, according to Rev. John Hayab, chairman of the Christian Association of Nigeria, northern region and FCT.

 Source: UGC